-If you are hoping to get started eating a Plant-Based Diet you have come to the right place.
+If you are getting started on a Plant-Based Diet you have come to the right place!
 I’ve been on this journey since 2011 and I’ve learned so much along the way.
 I believe switching to a plant-based diet can cure or reverse a host of illnesses as well as help you lose weight (if needed) and feel great.

 A plant-based diet is a diet with a focus on whole, real food.
 Think plants!
 Beans, Greens, Grains, Vegetables and Fruit are the main components of a whole food, plant-based diet.
 Some people choose to eat small amounts of nuts and seeds as well.

 What to Eat/What not to Eat

 Some people become 100% plant-based on day one, whereas others prefer incremental steps toward being 100% plant-based.
 If you are wondering where to start my advice is to add more fruit and vegetables to your diet while eliminating processed foods and all forms of dairy.
 Next, remove meat or any other animal products you use.
 Then remove oil, it is not a health food!

 There is a lot to learn about eating healthy if you’ve been eating the Standard American Diet.
 Before our transition, we ate lots of meat and cheese pizza, pasta, greasy tacos, steaks, casseroles, you name and I’m sure we ate it.
 We went through a process of getting rid of unhealthy, disease causing foods and embraced plants.
 I go into detail in The Plant-Based Diet Starter Guide but the information below will get you started.